rasbt/pyprind/README.txt

  or
 `easy_install pyprind`

-Alternatively, you download the package manually, unzip it, and install it from the package folder via:
+Alternatively, you download the package manually from the Python Package Index [https://pypi.python.org/pypi/PyPrind](https://pypi.python.org/pypi/PyPrind), unzip it, navigate into the package, and use the command:

 `python setup.py install`
 or